St. Paul's Church (Halifax, Nova Scotia): Uniacke Family

-The family of Richard John Uniacke dominates the plaques and monuments in St. Paul's Church.
+The family of Richard John Uniacke is featured on many plaques and monuments in St. Paul's Church.
 On separate occasions, two Uniacke family members stood trial for murder.

 Almon Family

-The memorials to the family of Dr. William James Almon also dominant the church.
+There are numerous memorials to the family of Dr. William James Almon in the church.
 There were four generations of doctors in the family that had a significant impact on the field of medicine in the province.